Credit Cards Payoff Calculator

 Dealing with High Interest Rates

 - Apply for credit cards with lower interest rates and transfer the balances of the high interest rate cards over.
-Find a list of good balance transfer credit cards.
 Be sure to read and understand the interest rates for balance transfers, fees, and other terms that may apply.

-- Apply for loans with relatively low interest rates and use them to pay off credit cards containing higher rates.
-House refinances, House Line of Credits, and personal loans are good candidates.
+- Apply for loans with relatively low interest rates and use them to pay off credit cards with higher rates.
+Taking out a line of credit on your home, refinancing your home, or seeking out personal loans are good alternatives.
 Be sure to understand the fees and costs pertaining to loans.
-Use our Personal Loan Calculator to estimate the real APR of the loan, which should be at least a few points lower than credit card interest rates to work.
+Use our Personal Loan Calculator to estimate the real APR of the loan, which should be at least a few points lower than the credit card interest rate for this strategy to work.

-- Contact credit card companies to try and negotiate down interest rates or balances.
-Most of the time, this won't work until monthly payments have stopped, which we do not recommend due to its negative impact in other areas of personal finance.
+- Contact credit card companies to try to negotiate lower interest rates or balances.
+Most of the time, this won't work until a person has stopped making monthly payments, which is generally not recommended due to its negative impact on other areas of personal finance.